10 Best Forex Cards in India for Students and Tourists in 2025

 • Reload Fee – Rs 100

-• Inactivity fee – USD 3.00 per quarter after 18 months of inactivity
+• Inactivity fee – Rs.
+250 per quarter after 18 months of inactivity

 Benefits of Indus Multi Currency Forex Card

-• You can use this coupon code “AIRPORTC” for waive off card issuance fee.
+• You can use this coupon code “AIRPORTC” to waive off card issuance fee.

-• Get instant alerts for all the transaction made through your Forex card to avoid fraud.
+• Get instant alerts for all the transactions made through your Forex card to avoid fraud.

 #4.
 BookMyForex Forex Card